clburlison/clburlison.com/_posts/2014-10-06-munkirepo-guide-part-1.md

 Test for errors with the config file with: ``testparm``

-From your mac you will be able to access the munki_repo with the following [smb://munki01.example.com/munki_repo]().
+From your mac you will be able to access the munki_repo with the following [smb://munki.example.com/munki_repo]().

 #Conclusion
 We now have a working munki_repo fully configured and ready for use to start importing packages into the repo.
+If you are really new to Munki, this takes care of the "Demonstration Setup" section from the [munki wiki](https://github.com/munki/munki/wiki).
+To start populating Munki with manifests, packages, and more I would recommend using [MunkiAdmin](https://github.com/hjuutilainen/munkiadmin).

 ---